mingqianghan/AD9914-STM32F4/README.md

 - Configure the clock for the micontroller, set up I/O pins, etc.
 - Configure the SPI interface by selecting the "Half-Duplex Master" mode, in which the microcontroller only writes commands and data to the AD9914.
 ### Usage
-The functions that control the AD9914 evaluation board are defined in the files located in the AD9914 folder under AD9914_Test.
-Download the AD9914 folder and inlcude this in your project.
+The functions that control the AD9914 evaluation board are defined in the files located in the AD9914 folder under AD9914_test.
+To include these functions in your project, download the AD9914 folder.
-The `main.c`
+The `main.c`inludes an example of generateing single-tone singles.
+During initialization, the following steps should be performed:
+1. Call `Send_Reset()` to reset the AD9914, which is required after power up.
+2. Call `Initilize_DDS()` to initialize the control function registers CFR1-CFR4.
+3. Call `Calibrate_DAC()` to calibrate the DAC.
+This must be done after each power-up and every time REF_CLK or the internal system clock is changed.
+Failure to calibrate degrades AC performance or makes the device nonfunctional.

+After initialization, three different sine waves with intervals of 10 seconds were generated using the `Generate_single_tone_signal()` function for test purposes.

 ## Reference
 - [AD9914 Data Sheet](https://www.analog.com/media/en/technical-documentation/data-sheets/ad9914.pdf)